 FAQs: Earned sick and safe time (ESST)

-Minnesota’s earned sick and safe time (ESST) law goes into effect on Jan.
+Minnesota’s earned sick and safe time (ESST) law is effective Jan.
 1, 2024.

 Employers must provide each employee in Minnesota at least one hour of paid sick and safe time for every 30 hours worked, up to at least 48 hours of accrued ESST a year.
 An employee is anyone who works at least 80 hours in a year for an employer in Minnesota and is not an independent contractor.